Lowe54/milestone3_project/README.md

 # Milestone Project 3 for Fullstack Web Developer Course

 This project is designed to be a online recipie store / cookbook that anyone can contribute to.
+It is intended for people who would enjoy sharing recipies, rating them based off how much they have enjoyed them.

 It contains a text based search off each recipie title, and has a fully built pagination when more than 10 recipies are listed

 ## UX